tier4/autoware_lanelet2_map_validator/autoware_lanelet2_map_validator/docs/crosswalk/regulatory_element_details_for_crosswalks.md

 This validator checks whether the details in the `crosswalk` subtype regulatory elements are valid.
 Required information for a crosswalk is written in the [Autoware documentation](https://autowarefoundation.github.io/autoware-documentation/main/design/autoware-architecture/map/map-requirements/vector-map-requirements-overview/category_crosswalk/#vm-05-01-crosswalks-across-the-road).
-This validator checks eight types of issues.
+This validator checks nine types of issues.

 The output issue marks "lanelet", "linestring" or "regulatory_element" as the **primitive**, and the regulatory element ID is written together as **ID**.